carlosdagos/blog/posts/2017-07-28-learning-to-love-nix.markdown

 But then I thought, "Wait..."

-##### "I am sick and tired of all this motherf'ing ad-hoc software on my mother'fing machine"
+##### "I am sick and tired of all this motherf'ing ad-hoc software on my motherf'ing machine"

 <img src="/images/sick_and_tired.jpg" alt="Snakes on a Plane sucks but it has its moments" width="420" />